unzew/apostles/charter.md

 There are no term limits on the Counselors, a council position is held for life or until the Counselor in question resigns or is voted out of office.
 In the event a council member cannot be contacted, and has missed four consecutive council meetings, the remaining council may vote that council member's seat vacant, and vote in a replacement member.

 ## VI.
-Sub-officers
+Council Seat Job Description and duties

+1. Champion Council - This person is responsible for training members in the art of combat and warfare, updating strategies and the formation of group hunting/combat events.
+He or she is required to submit and host at least one event bimonthly.
+2. Artificier Council - This person will be responsible for providing members training in trades and arts, collecting and processing information, focusing on both practical and scholarly pursuits.
+He or she is required to submit and host at least one event bimonthly.
+3. Attendant Council - This person will be responsible for providing members training and information about triage.
+He or she will also work with supplies to support to all combat troops during times of conflict.
+He or she is required to submit and host at least one event bimonthly
+4. Wolf Pack Council - This person is responsible for recruiting new members, presenting them to the council, and the scheduling and running of recruiting events.
+He or she is also to act as public relations and will keep tabs on important events around the realms.
+He or she is required to submit and host at least one event bimonthly.
+5. Council Lead - This person is responsible for documenting all meetings.
+He or she will oversee the council and run the council meeting.
+This person will also be the one to call a vote when needed.
+He or she will be familiar with the charter and make sure the council is following the charter.
+If a dispute develops between officers, the council lead will mediate a open discussion to try to resolve the dispute.

+## VII.
+Subofficers

 Council members and officers have the option to form distinct subdivisions within the Apostles.
 Subdivisions are approved by council vote.
 After the formation of subdivision, officers and counselors may appoint Sub-officers to help develop and carry out the subdivision's functions.
-Sub-officers are governed by and subject to the same rules and guide lines set for council members.
+Sub-officers are governed by and subject to the same rules and guidelines set for council members.

 ## VII.
 Subdivisions

 Subdivisions are formed for the purpose of expanding the influences and prestige of the Apostles.
 Each subdivision is given a name suited to the nature of its existence.

 The Wolfpack as a subdivision of the Apostles is responsible for inter-provincial diplomatic and public relations, as well as the bulk of new member recruitment.
-Specific duties of the Wolfpack members may include recruitment eventing, interviews for new recruits, and attendance at ally organization events.
+Specific duties of the Wolfpack members may include holding recruitment events, interviewing new recruits, and attending allied organization events.

 The Champions as a subdivision of the Apostles are responsible for training members in the arts of warfare, developing combat strategies, and hosting group hunts and other combat events.
-Specific duties of the Champions may include working with ally organizations to achieve combat-related goals, and hosting events for internal combat training and strategy development.
+Specific duties of the Champions may include working with allied organizations to achieve combat-related goals, and hosting events for internal combat training and strategy development.

-The Artificiers as a subdivision of the Apostles are responsible for providing members with training in trades and arts, collecting and processing information, and focusing on both practical and scholarly pursuits.
-Specific duties of Artificiers may include compiling historic or intelligence information, recruiting and hosting guest lectures, and maintaining the records of the Order.
+The Artificers as a subdivision of the Apostles are responsible for providing members with training in trades and arts, collecting and processing information, and focusing on both practical and scholarly pursuits.
+Specific duties of Artificers may include compiling historic or intelligence information, recruiting and hosting guest lectures, and maintaining the records of the Order.

 The Attendants as a subdivision of the Apostles are responsible for tactical support to all combat troops during times of conflict and working to provide continued service to the community in times of peace.
-Specific duties of Attendants may include development of triage-specific strategies with ally organizations, herb collection, and triage duties during invasions, wars and Order events.
+Specific duties of Attendants may include development of triage-specific strategies with allied organizations, herb collection, and triage duties during invasions, wars and Order events.

 ## VIII.
 Admissions Procedures

-An applicant seeking membership in the Order of Apostles must fill out the sponsorship application located in the provincial administrator of orders office located in each of the major cities of Elanthia.
-After they have submitted the application they will be interviewed by an officer of the order.
-They will then spend time with members of the Wolfpack.
-When the leader of the Wolfpack deems that the recruit is ready to join the order, they will be presented to council for approval.
+An applicant seeking membership in the Order of Apostles must fill out the Apostles application located in the provincial Administrator of Orders office located in each of the major cities of Elanthia or at https://sites.google.com/site/theapostlesorder/home.
+After they have submitted their application they will be reviewed by the council.
+The council will then vote on whether to accept or deny the applicant recruit status and assign a mentor.
+The assigned mentor will notify the applicant upon acceptance as a recruit, if assigned mentor can not make contact then Wolfpack lead will need to make contact..
+Each recruit will be given a the Necromancye Test.
+Upon passing this test, the recruit period will begin.
+The recruit period will last a minimum of 30 days.
+During that time, recruits will work with their mentors to better understand the Order.
+After 30 days, the mentor will present  the recruit to the council for approval.
 The applicant must tell the council briefly why they want to become a member of the Apostles and what contributions they wish to offer the Apostles.
-The Council will then vote on said recruit, and be formally sworn in by the Speaker.
+The mentor should also be prepared to speak about their interactions with the recruit, and give their recommendation.
+The Council will then vote on said recruit, who, upon acceptance, will be formally sworn in by the Speaker.

+Mentors and Recruits must make an effort to contact each other.
+Arranging meetings is the responsibility of both the mentor and the recruit.
+Failure to adhere to this guideline inhibits the recruit and the mentor, as recruits will not be able to learn about the order and what is required of the order and mentors can not get a firm understanding of the recruit for the council.

+Should the recruit fail to make an effort to connect with his/her mentor, it is possible that a “NO” vote will result for the recruit joining.

+Should the mentor fail to make an effort, he/she can be removed from mentoring recruits, either on a temporary or permanent basis, depending on previous occurrences.

+## IX: Disciplinary Actions

+A. First and foremost, all members shall always epitomize the values of the Order, and adhere to all governing laws of the province they are currently in.
+If a member is consistently breaking provincial laws, or behaving in a manner unseemly for a member of the Apostles, he or she will be subject to varying levels of disciplinary action.

+B. The Speaker will be responsible for enforcing member disciplinary procedures, unless the Speaker is the subject for disciplinary procedures, in which case the council members will decide on the Speaker’s disciplinary action by council discussion and vote.
+Disciplinary action may be initiated when any member breaks the Apostle bylaws, or as otherwise noted in the bylaws.

+C. Disciplinary action consists of three steps:

+1. An official verbal warning handed down by Officers or a Council member..

+2. An official written warning and/or revocation of privileges such as attendance at Order functions etc.

+3. The Speaker, Vice Speaker, and Council Lead  may submit an offending member to the council for a vote on terminating that person’s membership.
+This vote will not occur until at least one week past the offending event or behavior, so no rash decisions will be made.
+The request for termination can be  withdrawn during this time period.

+  Additional measures can be taken along with any of these steps, if deemed necessary.
+Once a member has their membership revoked they are expected to repay any outstanding debts to the Order or return or replace any borrowed Order property.

+4. Council members and officers subject to disciplinary action will forgo previous three rules and will have a 1 write up then grounds for removal, although serious offenses can result in a motion for no confidence vote.

-## IX.
-Closing
+## X. Closing

 In closing we hope you will add your strength to ours and find it within yourself to become involved.
 To pledge yourself to any group is to seek to become more than just one man or woman.
 You are seeking to be part of some larger picture.
 Never think that you are too young or inexperienced to start or to make a difference.
 Many of our members have spent year upon year, rank upon rank, leading and learning, and yet still discover something new everyday.
 Learning and self-discovery is one gift of being an Apostle.
 However, the greatest gift comes as a result of interacting with others.
 The chance to meet and help people will fill you with that warm intangible gift.
-It is a gift we hope you will accept and share with ever person you meet in the cities and wilderness of Elanthia.
+It is a gift we hope you will accept and share with every person you meet in the cities and wilderness of Elanthia.